 These rules are intended to protect you and your family from the risks of pesticide exposure.

-Your employer will provide information.
+Your employer must provide you with information.

 Your employer will provide protections.

 - Your employer must ensure that you are at least 18 years old before you handle pesticides.

 - Each day, before you use equipment to mix, load, transfer or apply pesticides, your employer must make sure that the equipment is inspected for leaks, clogged nozzles, worn or damaged parts.
 The employer may assign this task to others, but they must make sure it gets done, and any faulty equipment is repaired or replaced before it is used.

 - Your employer must provide the personal protective equipment that is required by the pesticide product labeling.
 It must be clean, and in proper working condition.
 This does not include your pants, shirt, shoes, and socks.

 - Your employer must provide a clean change of clothes, such as one-size-fits-all coveralls, to put on if your clothes are contaminated and need to be removed right away.